StormgateMapmaking/Unofficial-Stormgate-Modding-Guide/README.md

 ```

 **GUIDs** (Globally Unique Identifiers) ensure objects don’t conflict.
-- An entry not assigned a GUID will have one assigned to it automatically.
+- Best practice is to just delete all GUID parameters; an entry not assigned a GUID will have one assigned to it automatically.
-- But you can generate GUIDs using tools like https://www.uuidgenerator.net/guid.
+- But if you want/need one, you can generate a GUID using tools like https://www.uuidgenerator.net/guid.
-- Best practice is to just delete all GUID parameters; they are automatically assigned then

 ## Stormgates